ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-donizk/thesis.md

 One of the packages used most prevalently throughout the project was Tidyverse, which is an integrated unit/distribution of sub packages, all with specific functionalities meant to support data analysis in a uniform way.
 In particular, the sub-packages used in this project include dplyr and ggplot2. dplyr specifically supports the manipulation of a dataset in order to filter through data in order to extrapolate more specific information from other variables.
 This allows any unneccessary information to be left out of the analysis, in order to focus on insights about the topics of interest.
 This project leverages the filter() and count() functions from the dplyr package to support data manipulation.
 The ggplot2 package from tidyverse supports data visualization by allowing the creation of a variety of high quality graphics.
 Plots are constructed in ggplot using a data source, a declared x and y variable (coordinates), and a selected way of representing data points (referred to as geoms), based on the "grammar of graphics".
 In this project, the plots constructed either used points on the plot or as grouped bars to represent data.

-In order to actually implement a data analysis dashboard, I chose to employ the use of shiny and shinydashboard packages in tandem in order to support the development of an interactive web dashboard written in R. A nice feature of the packages is that while providing the structure for a standalone dashboard, while also executings the necessary code to fill the dashboard with visualizations and other relevant output.
+In order to actually implement a data analysis dashboard, I chose to employ the use of shiny and shinydashboard packages in tandem in order to support the development of an interactive web dashboard written in R. A nice feature of the packages are that they provide the structure for a standalone dashboard, while also executing the necessary code to fill the dashboard with visualizations and other relevant output for the project.

 plotly is an R package that supports the creation of interactive graphs using the open-source graphing library written in Javascript, plotly.js.
 This specific package was employed to embed an element of interactivity to the existing ggplot visualizations, specifically through letting users scroll over data points to see the exact reported values, as well as to zoom and pan over values in a relatively simple way.